PasaLab/cichlid/README.md

 Cichlid
 ===============

-##Parallel RDFS & OWL Reasoning System with Spark
+##Distributed RDFS & OWL Reasoning System with Spark

 Cichlid is a parallel RDFS & OWL reasoning engine based on [Spark](http://spark.apache.org/).
 Now, the master branch is in version 0.1.